Check out the list of frequently asked questions below.

 Let us know.
 You can call us on 1300 456 247 and we’ll arrange the power to be switched on and ready at your new place.
 Alternatively you can sign up on-line and select the day you want the power switched on.
 Please give us as much notice as possible so we can have the power on and ready for you.

-The demand for energy changes, there is usually higher demand for electricity during the day especially on hot days when people are using air conditioning.
+The demand for electricity changes; there is usually higher demand for electricity during the day especially on hot days when people are using air conditioning.
 Busy peak times can place a strain on the electricity networks.
 That’s why off-peak electricity is charged at a lower price, this encourages energy users to consume their electricity outside these busy times.
 Off-peak refers to lower, discounted electricity prices during specific times.
 Off-peak times are generally when homes and businesses use less electricity like night time or on weekends.
 Click below to learn more about how the energy market works.

 Where possible we will always provide you with a bill based on your actual electricity usage, however in some cases we may not be able to get access to your meter.
 In these cases we will use your usage history to estimate your energy usage and send you a bill based on an estimate.
 Your bill will tell you if we have used an estimate to calculate your bill.